 - Drizzle over baked salmon

 - Serve over roasted vegetables, like these Spicy Roasted Vegetables, or your favorite side salad

 - Add to a crudités platter - just cut some fresh vegetables, like carrots, celery, bell peppers, and radishes, and you have a great appetizer

 - Serve with other appetizers, like roasted garlic, a burrata salad with balsamic glaze, or these delicious deviled eggs without mustard.
-This onion dip recipe is also delicious!
+This onion dip recipe and this everything bagel hummus are favorites!

 - Use as a dip for a baguette or crackers, or better yet, this delicious homemade naan recipe

 - Spread it to your favorite sandwich, like this Grinder Sandwich